-You can batch write a few month’s worth of weekly posts in advance, or outsource the task to a freelance writer.
+You can batch write a few month’s worths of weekly posts in advance, or outsource the task to a freelance writer.

 Setting Up For Merchant Services

-Choosing your e-commerce host is a personal decision, as each has their strengths and appeal.
+Choosing your e-commerce host is a personal decision, as each has its strengths and appeal.

 You can opt to open a marketplace store on Amazon, eBay or Etsy, or choose to build your custom site from your dedicated server using something like Magento or Drupal (if you have the skill level and want complete control).

 If you wish for a service that’s easy to use and still allows for customization, you can make your web store using a subscription as a service (Saas) option like Shopify, WooCommerce, BigCommerce, etc.